Are you prepared to lose half of your workforce?

 So, what is career pathing?

-Career pathing is the process through which a supervisor(s) or talent development professional works with an employee to lay out their potential trajectory through the organization.
+To define career pathing, you can say it’s the process through which a supervisor(s) or talent development professional works with an employee to lay out their potential trajectory through the organization.
 It involves defining goals and identifying the skills and experience an employee must gain to achieve them.

 Unlike the traditional career ladder, which simply lays out “rungs” or levels to climb, career pathing takes a broader approach.
 A comprehensive career path might include not only promotions but also lateral moves, job rotations, and training opportunities designed to help employees develop specific skills.